shloknatarajan/faers-212/src/meddra/README.md

 3. High Level Term (HLT) ex.
 "Left Ventricular Failures"
 4. Preferred Term (PT) ex.
 "Congestive Heart Failure"
 5. Lowest Level Term (LLT) ex.
-"Cardiac Decompensation" Each AE report should contain several MedDRA terms
+"Cardiac Decompensation" Each AE report should contain several MedDRA terms.
+Each term is a member of the term above it

+### Convert MeDRA Subterm to System Organ Class
+Take one of the lower classes and return one of the levels above (System Organ Class) is needed

 ### Steps
 1. Import a FAERS dataset
+2. Merge into one
+3.